cap-js/docs/cds/cdl.md

 entity Foo as projection on Bar {...}
 ```

-Currently the restrictions of `as projection on` compared to `as select from` are:
+Currently, the restrictions of `as projection on` compared to `as select from` are:

 - no explicit, manual `JOINs`
 - no explicit, manual `UNIONs`